- Can you live without ribs?

 - Can you get your floating ribs removed?

-- Can you remove a rib to make your waist smaller?
+- Does removing a rib make your waist smaller?

 Can you live without ribs?